2025 Tongan general election: Electoral system

 The Legislative Assembly of Tonga has up to 30 members, of which 17 are directly elected by first-past-the-post voting from single-member constituencies.
 The island of Tongatapu has ten constituencies, Vavaʻu three, Haʻapai two and ʻEua and Niuatoputapu/Niuafoʻou have one each.
 Nine seats are held by members of the nobility who elect representatives amongst themselves.
 The Cabinet formed by a prime minister may include up to four members not elected to the Assembly, who then automatically become members of the legislature.
 Unless the monarch dissolves the Legislative Assembly early, members serve a four-year term.

 Candidates and voters are required to be at least 21 years old and hold Tongan citizenship.
 Ineligible voters include those who have served a prison sentence of at least two years and individuals convicted of a criminal offence.
 To qualify, candidates are required to be eligible voters and present in Tonga for at least a three-month period within the six months before an election.
 Candidates running for a people's seat also require the signatures of at least 50 qualified electors from the constituency they contest and a deposit to be paid.
 Individuals subject to legal action for outstanding debt are ineligible to be contestants.
 Contestants must also undergo a legal clearance to qualify.
 In September 2025, the King signed an amendment revoking the nobles' exemption from this procedure.
 A total of 64,707 electors were registered to vote, a modest increase from 2021.
 The elections supervisor, Pita Vuki, stated that the electorate had increased from the 2021 election, but noted that the electoral roll still included deceased voters and individuals who had emigrated abroad.
 Vuki announced the electoral commission would look into removing these names after the election.

 Schedule

 King Tupou VI issued the election writ on 11 September.
-Voter registration officially closed on 18 September, however, the electoral commission accepted late enrolments until 6 November.
+Voter registration officially closed on 18 September, however, the electoral commission accepted late enrollments until 6 November.
 Candidate registration commenced on 8 October and closed the following day.
 Contestants had from 15 to 16 October to withdraw their candidacies if they intended to do so, while the term of the Legislative Assembly formally concluded on 23 October.
 The campaign blackout period occurred on 19 November.
-The election writ is expected to be returned to the monarch on 4 December.
+The election writ was returned to the monarch on 4 December.